ror-community/ror-site/content/blog/2022-09-26-strengthening-sustainability-model.md

 ## Journey to sustainability

-In response to ROR's growing needs and in anticipation of future ones, we have devoted time over the past few years to developing a stronger sustainability model that can support ROR over the long term while also allowing ROR to remain a small-scale, community-based, low-overhead operation focused  on providing infrastructure that is freely and openly available to all.
+In response to ROR's growing needs and in anticipation of future ones, we have devoted time over the past few years to developing a stronger sustainability model that can support ROR over the long term while also allowing ROR to remain a community-based, low-overhead operation focused  on providing infrastructure that is freely and openly available to all.

-Today, we are excited to announce that ROR is continuing on its path toward sustainability by formalizing a **resourcing model based exclusively on long-term support from its three operating organizations**, as opposed to relying on outside revenue sources as well.
+Today, we are excited to announce that ROR is continuing on its path toward sustainability by formalizing a **resourcing model based on long-term support from its three operating organizations**, as opposed to relying on outside revenue sources.

 This is not a major change from the status quo, but it is a significant development in that it clarifies our strategy going forward and addresses some questions and uncertainties about the future.